 Spectroscopy is a method that analyzes how light interacts with materials.
 It involves measuring the absorption, emission, or scattering of light by a sample.
 Spectroscopy can provide information about the structure, composition, and concentration of biomolecules.

-Applications
+Applications of Biochemistry

 FAQs

-What are the main topics covered in biochemistry?
+What are the main topics covered in bio-chemistry?

-Biochemistry covers a wide range of topics including metabolism, genetics, molecular biology, enzymology, and cell biology.
+It covers a wide range of topics including metabolism, genetics, molecular biology, enzymology, and cell biology.

 What are the applications of biochemistry?

-Biochemistry has many applications in medicine, agriculture, food science, and biotechnology.
+It has many applications in medicine, agriculture, food science, and biotechnology.
 It is used to develop new drugs, understand diseases, improve crop yields, and create new materials.

 What are the basic principles of biochemistry?

-What are the techniques used in biochemistry?
+What are the techniques used in Analysis of bio-molecules?

 Biochemistry uses several methods.
 Chromatography and electrophoresis are two key techniques.
 It also employs spectroscopy.
 Additionally, it relies on molecular biology methods such as PCR and cloning.

-What are the career opportunities in biochemistry?
+What are the career opportunities in the field biochemistry?

 Career opportunities in biochemistry include research and development in pharmaceuticals, biotechnology, and academia.
 Other opportunities include working in government agencies, hospitals, and the food industry.